apreus/paris-project-exhibition/_paris-project-exhibition/pci_33.md

 notes: C 1808
 rights:
 selection:
-caption: Anne-Louis Girodet-Trioson's c.1808 painting Chateaubriand Meditating on the Ruins of Rome, held by the Museum of the History of the Town and the Pays Malouin in Chateaubriand's birthplace of Saint-Malo, Brittany.
-Chateaubriand was a famous writer and statesman in nineteenth century France.
+caption: 'Anne-Louis Girodet-Trioson''s c.1808 painting Chateaubriand Meditating on the Ruins of Rome, held by the Museum of the History of the Town and the Pays Malouin in Chateaubriand''s birthplace of Saint-Malo, Brittany. '
-order: '32'
+order: '21'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_33/full/250,/0/default.jpg"